 The Suicide Prevention Resource Center, an organization grant-funded by the Substance Abuse and Mental Health Services Administration, compiled the following statistics on racial and ethnic disparities in rates of suicide.
 They found that American Indians/Alaska Natives had the highest rates, while Hispanics had the lowest.

 In 2016, suicide rates surged to the highest they have been in 30 years, with a 24 percent increase being witnessed between 1999 and 2014.
-Regarding suicide rates within this period, the New York Times reports “American Indians had the sharpest rise of all racial and ethnic groups, with rates rising by 89% for women and 38% for men.”
+Regarding suicide rates within this period, the New York Times reports “American Indians had the sharpest rise of all racial and ethnic groups, with rates rising by 89 percent for women and 38 percent for men.”

 The CDC reports that Americans in rural counties have statistically higher rates of suicide when compared to their urban counterparts.
 Despite this, they found that suicide rates for Black Non-Hispanics residing in rural areas were actually lower than those of Black Non-Hispanics living in urban areas.